-The Grand Strand is the 60+ mile stretch of coastal towns from Little River on the border of North Carolina to Georgetown, about an hour north of Charleston.
-Myrtle Beach remains the main attraction in the Grand Strand, but a quick drive away from the large theaters, mini golf courses, chain restaurants, high rise hotels, and kids’ attractions is a quieter escape of coastal homes and charming local businesses.
-Known as the South Strand, the seaside towns of Murrells Inlet, Litchfield Beach, and Pawleys Island offer a more quaint, less commercialized experience on the coast complete with pre-civil war history, Lowcountry restaurants, and plenty of shopping and nature to go along with the requisite Southern charm.
+The Grand Strand is the 60+ mile stretch of coastal towns from Little River on the border of North Carolina to Georgetown.
+It’s about an hour north of Charleston.
+Myrtle Beach remains the main attraction in the Grand Strand.
+Make the quick drive away from the large theaters, mini golf courses, chain restaurants, high rise hotels, and kids’ attractions to discover a quieter escape of coastal homes and charming local businesses.
+Known as the South Strand, the seaside towns of Murrells Inlet, Litchfield Beach, and Pawleys Island offer a more quaint, less commercialized experience on the coast.
+Complete with pre-civil war history, Lowcountry restaurants, and plenty of shopping and nature go along with the requisite Southern charm.

 We love spending the day on the south end of Myrtle Beach.
 Here are a few of our favorite things to do …